TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 More options for DD Suit, Soviet berets, hoodies, PF misc, using the unique quest/mission bodies from missions/quests.

 r129
-Fix: Missing Tpp.IsUav, kjp decided to add this at some point even though there's an identical IsUAV.
+Fixed: Missing Tpp.IsUav, kjp decided to add this at some point even though there's an identical IsUAV.
 May fix the incorrect or unregistered fob fulton task types.
 Option: enableLrrpFreeRoam - bunch of soldier locators added to free roam fox2s which are assigned a cp(lrrp) and a travelplan between two randomly chosen bases.
 Some odd things: Setting to coppied travelplans often causes soldier to not realize (even with force enable and realize), adding too many copied travelplans to the mission luas breaks the normal vehicle lrrps (soliers still spawn but thy wont get in vehicle)